-In the offseason during his baseball career, Don did things to, as he put it, “put meat on the table.”
-He taught school, sold cars, worked on the railroad, and refereed football and basketball, but the thing that he was proud of is simple and something many of us would have wanted to say: “I always wanted to be a ballplayer.”
+In the offseason during his baseball career, Don did things to, as he put it, “put meat on the table.”2 He taught school, sold cars, worked on the railroad, and refereed football and basketball, but the thing that he was proud of is simple and something many of us would have wanted to say: “I always wanted to be a ballplayer.”3

 At the close of the 1933 season, Branch Rickey came calling.
 Rickey, the general manager of the St. Louis Cardinals, had an offer for the Nebraska State League.
 He would give the league $2,000 if he could take eight players — two from each team in the four-team circuit.
 Gutteridge was one of them.
 The league agreed, and Gutteridge was on his way to the major leagues as a St. Louis Cardinal.

 As with many other players, Gutteridge’s relationship with Rickey was colored by money.
-He spent eight years in the Cardinals system in the majors and minors (1934-1941) before being let go after the 1941 season.
-As Gutteridge put it, “When Rickey was done with you, you were out.”
+He spent seven years in the Cardinals system in the majors and minors (1934-1940) before being let go after the 1940 season.
+As Gutteridge put it, “When Rickey was done with you, you were out.”8

 Gutteridge was now a member of the Gas House Gang, a bunch of players who combined shabby appearance with playing excellent baseball and a talent for playing jokes on one another.
-Gutteridge said, “I wanted to be like Pepper Martin.”
-Third baseman Martin himself said, in Gutteridge’s words, “Leave this kid alone, I can go play the outfield.”
+Gutteridge said, “I wanted to be like Pepper Martin.”10 Third baseman Martin himself said, in Gutteridge’s words, “Leave this kid alone, I can go play the outfield.”11

 Baseball during the Great Depression was competitive.
-Gutteridge said, “You look around and know someone could get your job.”
-You played and performed because if you didn’t someone would be more than willing to take your place.
-Still, to Gutteridge, it was personal.
-He said, “I played for the love of the game.”
+Gutteridge said, “You look around and know someone could get your job You played and performed because if you didn’t someone would be more than willing to take your place.”
+13 Still, to Gutteridge, it was personal.
+He said, “I played for the love of the game.”14

 He was dropped from the major-league roster by the Cardinals after the 1940 season, and it seemed that Gutteridge’s run in the big leagues was over.
 But Pepper Martin became manager of the Sacramento farm club for the Cardinals and he wanted Gutteridge to come along as his player-coach.
 Gutteridge said he was ready to leave baseball, but Pepper talked him out of it.
 He coached and played 171 games at third base, hitting for a .309 average in the Pacific Coast League.